exercism/docs/building/tracks/new/add-first-exercise.md

 - Add tests to the tests file
 - Add an example implementation
 - Define the stub file's contents
-- Within the exercise's `.meta/config.json` file:
-  - Add the GitHub username of the exercise's authors to the `authors` key

 #### Add tests